dartoos-dev/flutter_brand_palettes/README.md

 represents a light, medium or dark shade of grey. (actually it means `Grey.light()`, in declarative programming).

-This is a declarative and object-oriented package for the official color palettes of popular brands and companies and of the [Material Design](https://material.io/design/color/) standard.
+This a fully tested (100% coverage), declarative and object-oriented package for the official color palettes of popular brands and companies and of the [Material Design](https://material.io/design/color/) standard.

 ## Getting Started